Virtual Workout Room (VWR) is HERE!

 Black headset, pen, and keyboard on white surface.

-The new computers will support a wide range of assistive software, including text-to-speech programs, speech-to-text software, and mind-mapping tools.
-These technologies can help students with invisible disabilities, such as dyslexia or ADHD, in post-secondary education by providing alternative ways to engage with their coursework, reducing cognitive load and improving focus.
+The new computers will support a range of assistive technologies, including text-to-speech programs, speech-to-text software, and mind-mapping tools.

 Customizable Settings